 Post-bachelor's degree certificate

 The Paralegal Certificate (Post Baccalaureate or "Certificate" Program) is designed for persons who currently possess a Bachelors, Masters or Ph.
 D. degree.
-Students with an associate degree and work experience in a legal environment will be considered after an interview with the department chairperson.

 Students enrolled in the Certificate program are required to complete only courses in the technical curriculum for a Paralegal Studies student.
 These courses allow the student to gain knowledge and skills in the areas of: the role of a Paralegal, ethical requirements, legal research, analysis, the preparation of legal documents, litigation practice and procedure, real estate transactions, family law, administrative law, criminal law, and probate law and practice.